If you thought, “this is too good to be true”, then you were right.

 Although they don't make contemporary jerseys, they continue to churn out vintage jerseys that are immensely popular.

-While a counterfeit Mitchell & Ness is rare, you should still be able to tell if it's a fake or real jersey.
+While there are far less counterfeit Mitchell & Ness jerseys than there are Nike & Reebok, you should still be able to tell if it's a fake.

-A genuine Mitchell & Ness jersey will bear a label that looks like this. →
+A genuine Mitchell & Ness jersey will bear a jock tag that looks like this… →

 Now that you can practically spot a fake jersey with your eyes closed…